traneio/arrows/README.md

 sbt -J-XX:MaxMetaspaceSize=512m 'scalafixCli --rules replace:scala.concurrent.Future/arrows.stdlib.Task
 ```

-The metaspace option is important to run scalafix since sbt's default is too low.
+The metaspace option is important to run Scalafix since SBT's default is too low.

 #### 3. Review changes

 Look for places where the change from strict to lazy might change the behavior.
-See the "Using `Task`" section to understand the difference.
+See the ["Using `Task`"](#using-task) section to understand the difference.

 At this point, it's reasonable to pause the migration and test the system to find potential issues with the migration.